 Prepare a full chimney with charcoal briquettes.
 When they ash over, dump into one side of the grill for direct grilling, keeping the other half clear of briquettes for indirect grilling.
 Cover the grill to heat up so when you put your hand over it you have to remove it after 1 to 2 seconds, about 5 minutes.
 (Alternatively, heat a gas grill for direct high and indirect heat.)

 Tear 3 sheets of foil, each about 18 inches long.
-Divide and pile the cauliflower, pancetta, olives and lemon strips in the center of each.
+Divide and pile the cauliflower, pancetta, olives, and lemon strips in the center of each.
 Drizzle with oil and season with salt and red pepper flakes.
 Toss to combine, and spread cauliflower in one layer to one side.
 Drizzle wine (or water) over the mixture.
 Fold the foil over top and seal the 3 sides, making a flat envelope, allowing space for expansion.

 Cook the pouches on direct heat, covered, for 10 minutes.
 Flip and move the pouches to the indirect side to finish cooking, about 10 more minutes (or the shelf if using a gas grill).
-To remove from the grill, use a large spatula and oven mitts and transfer to a baking sheet to catch any leaks.
+To remove from the grill, use a large spatula and oven mitts and transfer them to a baking sheet to catch any leaks.
 Carefully open a corner of the packet — steam will rush out — and test a floret for tenderness.
-Transfer to a platter, squeeze lemon juice over the cauliflower and serve.
+Transfer to a platter, squeeze lemon juice over the cauliflower, and serve.